Partner Since 2006

 Initiatives, activities, and other ways Western Union has supported the U.S. Fund for UNICEF:

 Through Western Union's Education for Better program, the Western Union Foundation supports access to education and vocational training, promote financial literacy and personal finance skills, support small businesses that help create jobs for graduates and equip individuals, families and entire communities with the resources and tools they need to better their lives

 THE PASS INITIATIVE

 In its first year, the partnership focused on supporting education programs in Nigeria, Jamaica and Turkey.
-Donations for the second year will support UNICEF education programs in Brazil, Senegal, Nigeria, Turkey, China, and Morocco with future funds to be considered for projects in Colombia and Romania.
-For more information about the PASS initiative, visit http://www.wu-pass.org/.
+Donations for the second year supported UNICEF education programs in Brazil, Senegal, Nigeria, Turkey, China, and Morocco, extending to Colombia and Romania in the third year.

 In February 2014, Western Union and UNICEF hosted a media event in Istanbul to promote the PASS initiative in Turkey.
 The event consisted of a press conference with local Western Union leadership, the head of UNICEF Turkey, and World Cup winner Roberto Carlos.
 Roberto Carlos was also able to interact, ask questions and play soccer with a group of young people benefitting from UNICEF-supported programs.

 In May 2014, Western Union and UNICEF launched the PASS initiative’s support in Senegal with World Cup winner Patrick Vieira at a UNICEF-supported school.
 Patrick Vieira helped teach a lesson and the played soccer with the students.
 The visit was accompanied by international media, including CNN.

 Click here to learn more about these two visits and the work Western Union and the Western Union Foundation are doing through the PASS Initiative.